Certified Lactation Support Counselor (CLSC) (formerly Certified Breastfeeding Counselor (CBC) Certification Workshop

 Assessment: Case study and research review

 Late preterm infant

 Assessment: Case study and develop protocol for NICU admission and discharge

 Breastfeeding and medications

 Assessment: Research review and develop protocol for pump use

-Our Pay-What-You-Can program for BIPOC/LGBTQ+ providers who are in need is open for the June 2021 training.
-Email email@example.com.
+Our Pay-What-You-Can program for BIPOC/LGBTQ+ providers who are in need is now closed for the June 2021 training.
+Email email@example.com for future trainings.